taih304/Linux-Shell/Application layer/HTTP/HTTP server.md

 ## Examples

-**Example 1**: Print out the name of the routing on other HTTP client like web browser
+**Example 1**: Print out the name of the routing perform by a HTTP client.

 ```sh
 while true;